plone/cookiecutter-volto/volto_addon/{{ cookiecutter.addon_name }}/README.md

 ### Run Cypress tests

-Run (in separate terminal sessions)
+Run each of these steps in separate terminal sessions.

-Start the frontend in dev mode
+In the first session, start the frontend in development mode.

 ```shell
 make start-test-acceptance-frontend-dev
 ```

-Start the backend acceptance server
+In the second session, start the backend acceptance server.

 ```shell
 make start-test-acceptance-server
 ```

-Start the Cypress interactive test runner
+In the third session, start the Cypress interactive test runner.

 ```shell
 make test-acceptance